 “If you don’t have a blower interrupt switch on the door, you fill that body up with warm, moist air every time that door opens,” observed Riley of Supreme Corporation.
 “The coils in the refrigeration unit that are hit with the moist air begin to frost, forcing the refrigeration unit to go into defrost mode, which heats the coils to remove the frost.
 If you get to the next stop, and the unit hasn’t had a chance to fully defrost the coils, it may feel like the refrigerated unit isn’t cooling properly.
 But, if you get the interrupt switch, you can open the door, and the blower shuts down.
 The cold air stays inside the body; the warm air stays out — making it easier to maintain proper temperature inside the box throughout the day.”

 “A critical mistake to avoid is ordering the chassis without verifying frame height at the rear of the truck frame and not realizing there’s a problem until it arrives at the body company,” Riley said.
-“The body vendor cannot install the body because the box [as originally spec’d and built] exceeds the truck’s overall height requirements.
-Also, you may run into issues with liftgate range, if the chassis is too high.
+“The body vendor cannot install the body because the box [as originally spec’ed and built] exceeds the truck’s overall height requirements.
+Also, you may run into issues with the liftgate range, if the chassis is too high.
 The liftgate might not touch the ground when lowered, making it impossible to roll pallet jacks and food carts on and off the platform.”

 Riley recommended fleet managers work closely with both chassis and body manufacturer representatives to ensure compatibility with the specs before signing off on the vehicle order.

-5. Overlooking the importance of airflow.
+5. Overlooking the Importance of Airflow

 “Spec’ing a box with inadequate airflow when loaded can result in uneven cooling and cargo damage,” warned Barrett of Thermo King.
 “It’s important to specify the body to ensure proper airflow around the product for uniform cooling.”